 ‘[Tollyfield]’s prose is evocative and atmospheric … An authenticity and pathos that resonate.
 A meandering but often affecting tale of ties that bind—and leave deep marks’ – Kirkus Reviews

 ‘A powerful and enticing realist novella’ – LoveReading UK

 Website header image: Olympia Publishers

-‘Amy Tollyfield’ and the domain of ‘www.amytollyfield.com’ and its sub-pages refer to the UK-based author and poet of the same name. ‘www.brixtonnights.com’ and its sub-pages have been created to promote and celebrate Amy’s upcoming third book, Brixton Nights, which will be published by Olympia Publishers, London, in summer 2022.
+‘Amy Tollyfield’ and the domain of ‘www.amytollyfield.com’ and its sub-pages refer to the UK-based author and poet of the same name. ‘www.brixtonnights.com’ and its sub-pages have been created to promote and celebrate Amy’s third book and first novella, Brixton Nights, which will be published by Olympia Publishers, London, on Thursday 25th August 2022.
 Amy is unaffiliated with any third parties bar her publishers, http://www.olympiapublishers.com.
 Any third parties featured on this website and its sub-pages have been credited accordingly.
 If you would like to get in touch for any reason then please use the contact page on this website which may be reached using the following link: http://www.brixtonnights.com/contact.
 Thank you.

 References to ‘author’ throughout this site – for example when detailing that an image belongs to/was taken by the ‘author’ – refer to the above stated Amy Tollyfield.